sauravpanda/browser-notes/README.md

 # browser-notes
-AI powered persnol notes, all private with smart features
+AI powered personal notes, all private with smart features